benfrick/docs-portfolio/src/commerce/reference/caller_best_practices.md

 ### Use Jitter

-Clients should consider using [Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to more randomly distribute retry calls to decrease load on the service.
+Clients should consider using <a href="https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/" target="_blank">Jitter</a> to more randomly distribute retry calls to decrease load on the service.

-Visit [API Error Patterns](https://confluence.nike.com/display/DAHP/API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode) for more information on retry recommendations.
+Visit <a href="https://confluence.nike.com/display/DAHP/API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode" target="_blank">API Error Patterns</a> for more information on retry recommendations.

 ### Use Distributed Tracing

 Many of Nike's microservices make calls to other services, quickly fanning out processing control.
 This complexity can make it difficult to troubleshoot bottlenecks and debug problems.
-Distributed tracing can help this situation by stepping through the round trip of a request and illuminating problems.
-[Wingtips](https://github.com/Nike-Inc/wingtips) is the recommended distributed tracing tool.
+Distributed tracing can help this situation by stepping through the round trip of a request and illuminating problems. <a href="https://github.com/Nike-Inc/wingtips" target="_blank">Wingtips</a> is the recommended distributed tracing tool.

 ### Be Aware of Bot Rules

 Bot rules are in place that block calls to these APIs by IP and upmid for a period of time when more than 300 calls per minute come through the public and edge routers.
 Service-to-service calls are not affected by these limits.
-For more information visit [Bot Monitoring and Mitigation](https://confluence.nike.com/pages/viewpage.action?pageId=154879250).
+For more information visit <a href="https://confluence.nike.com/pages/viewpage.action?pageId=154879250" target="_blank">Bot Monitoring and Mitigation</a>.

 ## <a name="buy-service"/>Buy Service